-Other expense (income) relates to foreign currency transaction gains and losses.
+Other expense (income) generally relates to foreign currency transaction gains and losses.
 During 2016, the net gain was \$277 compared to a net loss of \$340 for 2015.

 The provision for income taxes for the years ended December 31, 2016 and 2015 reflects a combined federal, state and foreign tax rate of 35.8% and 35.7%, respectively.
-Our tax rate is affected by recurring items, such as tax rates in foreign jurisdictions and the relative amounts of income we earn in those jurisdictions, which we expect to be fairly consistent in the near term.
-It is also affected by discrete items that may occur in any given year, but are not consistent from year to year.
+Our tax rate was affected by recurring items, such as tax rates in foreign jurisdictions and the relative amounts of income we earned in those jurisdictions.
+It was also affected by discrete items that occur in any given year, but are not consistent from year to year.
+For more information on the effective tax rate, see Note 6 to our Consolidated Financial Statements.